Copyright Guidelines

 • A copyright symbol © no longer needs to appear on a protected work, and a work does not need to be registered with the U.S. Copyright Office, although there are benefits to doing both.

 • Works made available by the institution, such as online textbooks, software, and library ejournals and databases are subject to licenses that fall under contract law.
 License terms trump a fair use.
 Students, faculty, and staff must comply with all licensing requirements.
-Direct questions to copyright@bcomnm.org for details on permitted uses of these resources, such as whether and how you are able to post an article from a library database in your online course page.
+Direct questions to copyright@burrell.edu for details on permitted uses of these resources, including how you can post an article from a library database to your online course page.

 IN PRACTICE:

-• Proactively seek guidance from experts within the organization through copyright@bcomnm.org.
+• Proactively seek guidance from experts within the college.
+In most cases the college can find legal and appropriate solutions to help make needed content available to students, faculty, and staff.
 Legal advice may be available if higher-level questions or issues arise.

-• Share digital works in a restricted environment, such as the learning management system.
-Do not violate copyright and then further violation by sharing files, e-mailing, and/or posting protected content on the web.
+• Share digital works in a restricted environment when possible, such as the learning management system.
+Do not violate copyright and then further violate by sharing files, e-mailing, and/or posting protected content on the web.

 • LINK OUT whenever possible versus downloading and sharing a file.
 This applies to emails, PowerPoint presentations, postings within the learning management system, and other electronic communications.

-• Include a copyright notice on documents and postings when applicable to prevent further distribution of content–especially digital content.
+• Include copyright notice language on documents and postings when applicable to prevent further distribution of protected content—especially digital content.
+Library staff can provide you with suggested language.

 • Use only portions/snippets of works and take precautions to avoid systematic re-use and redistribution of content.